this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 ### Point-Free Notation

-Because Functional Programming is about readibility too, how we write code is very important.
+Because Functional Programming is about readability too, how we write code is particularly important.

 Let's explain the concept with an example.
 Given this function: